PatentsView/PatentsView-Disambiguation/docs/assignee_deeper_dive.md

 HAC will produce a tree structure.
 We then will extract a flat clustering using `flat_clustering` which cuts the tree according to a given threshold.

+## Pain Points & Remedies

+We observe:

+1. Issues with canopies & string similarity in some cases

+We will:

+1. Implement stop fixes in form of constraints
+2. Analyze performance of alternative string similarity & canopy definitions
+3. Incorporate additional entity KB information or features into assignee disambiguation model.